Samuel Johnson, the 18th century English writer, once wrote “When a man is tired of London he is tired of life”.

 - There is a pet cemetery in Hyde Park.

-- The statue of George Washington in Trafalgar Square rests on soil imported from the USA as George Washington claimed he would never set foot on English soil again.
+- The statue of George Washington in Trafalgar Square rests on soil imported from the USA as, after the American Revolutionary War, George Washington claimed he would never set foot on English soil again.

 - The Times New Roman typeface was originally commissioned by the Times newspaper in London in 1931 after receiving criticism that their newspaper was difficult to read.

-- The River Thames has 21 tributaries spread through London.
-Some are which are hidden underground
+- The River Thames has 21 tributaries spread through London some of which are hidden underground

 - American chat show host, Jerry Springer, was born in Highgate Tube station when his mother was taking shelter during an air raid in World War 2.

 - There’s a 1.5 acre roof garden open to the public above the old Kerry and Toms buildings in Kensington High Street.
 Until 2012 the Kensington Roof Gardens were the largest in Europe.
-They feature a Spanish garden inspired by the gardens of the Alhambra, a Tudor garden and an English woodland garden.
+They feature a Spanish garden inspired by the gardens of the Alhambra in Southern Spain, a Tudor garden and an English woodland garden.
 There’s even a pond with flamingos.